encode/django-rest-framework/docs/api-guide/authentication.md

     }

-You can also set the authentication scheme on a per-view or per-viewset basis, using the `APIView` class based views.
+You can also set the authentication scheme on a per-view or per-viewset basis, using the `APIView` class-based views.

     from rest_framework.authentication import SessionAuthentication, BasicAuthentication
     from rest_framework.permissions import IsAuthenticated